kspalaiologos/bzip3/README.md

 That is not to say this program is inherently unreliable.
 Indeed, I very much hope the opposite is true.
 Bzip3/libbz3 has been carefully constructed and extensively tested.

-**Bzip3's performance is _heavily_ dependent on the compiler. x64 Linux clang13 builds usually can go as high as 17MiB/s compression and 23MiB/s _per thread_.
+**Bzip3's performance is _heavily_ dependent on the compiler. x64 Linux clang13 builds usually can go as high as 17MiB/s compression and 23MiB/s decompression _per thread_.
 Windows and 32-bit builds might be considerably slower.**

 ## Benchmarks